Intro to Docker

 $dev cd /app $dev bundle install

-This time the gems will install on the
+This time the gems will install in the

-content-publisher-bundle which is mapped to the container at the
+content-publisher-bundle volume, which is available in the container under

-/usr/local/bundle path.
-The gems will still be around if you shut down the container and restarted it.
+/usr/local/bundle.
+The gems will now be around if you shut down the container and restarted it.

 Now we have our gems installed, we can try and run the content-publisher tests: